-Have You Formed a Partnership Without Knowing It?Added by Hawley Troxell in Business Law, News on August 30, 2012
+Have You Formed a Partnership Without Knowing It?Added by Hawley Troxell in Articles & Publications, Business Law on August 30, 2012

 Idaho law broadly defines a partnership as “an association of two (2) or more persons to carry on as co-owners of a business for profit.”
 Idaho Code s.
 53-3-101; 53-3-202.
 This means a partnership can be formed by any two “persons”—including individuals, corporations, limited liability companies, or other partnerships—even if the people forming the partnership do not intend to create a partnership.
 In other words, if you or your business has teamed up with someone else, unless you have registered with the state as another legal entity, such as a limited liability company or corporation, you may have formed a general partnership without knowing it.